FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/caching-headers-configuration.md

 `host` is a regular expression to limit the caching rules to specific hosts, when you serve more than one host from this symfony application.

-# method
+# methods

-`method` can be used to limit caching rules to specific type of requests like GET requests.
+`methods` can be used to limit caching rules to specific HTTP methods like GET requests.

 # ips